 Welcome!

-I'm an Assistant Research Scientist at the Bloomberg Center for Physics and Astronomy at John Hopkins University interested in planetary archaeology and stellar astrophysics.
-Previously, I was a a Kalbfleisch Fellow in the Astrophysics Department of the American Museum of Natural History, and obtained my Ph.D. at the Institute for Astronomy at the University of Hawaii working with Daniel Huber and Eric Gaidos on finding and understanding giant planets orbiting giant stars.
+I'm an Assistant Professor in the Department for Physics and Astronomy of the University of Alabama interested in late-stage planetary system evolution, asteroseismology and galactic archaeology.
+Previously, I was an Research Scientist at the Bloomberg Center for Physics and Astronomy at Johns Hopkins University, and a Kalbfleisch Fellow in the Astrophysics Department of the American Museum of Natural History, and obtained my Ph.D. at the Institute for Astronomy at the University of Hawaii working with Daniel Huber and Eric Gaidos on finding and understanding giant planets orbiting giant stars.

 I'm interested in understanding the mysteries behind stellar and planetary evolution, and how they affect our past, present and future.
 In my free time, I enjoy making music, attempting to surf, and spreading my enthusiasm about astronomy to others.